kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/wp/doc.md

 Finally, the right column contains the proof steps, one can navigate through the different steps of the script by clicking on the elements of the list.

+## Configuration panel {#wp-config}

+### Provers configuration {#wp-config-provers}

+#### General configuration

+- [icon-CLOCK] Timeout: stop provers after N seconds
+- [icon-SETTINGS] Processes: number of parallel prover processes

+#### Automatic provers

+Enabled automatic provers, if this list is empty it means that Why3 cannot detect any installed solvers.
+The complete list of supported solvers is available on Why3's website, we recommend Alt-Ergo, Colibri2, CVC5 and Z3.

+#### Interactive provers

+Enabled interactive provers, it also provides an option for the selected mode for interactive proofs:
+- Batch: check current proof
+- Update: check updated proof
+- Edit: edit current proof
+- Fix: check current proof and edit if needed
+- FixUpdate: update proof, check it and edit if needed

+#### Strategies

+Customize WP strategies and scripts usage.
+If "use scripts" is set, proofs scripts will be used, if "use strategies" is set, strategies can generate new scripts.
+Disabling scripts also disables strategies, enabling strategies also enables scripts.

+The mode allows configuring how proofs scripts are updated (or not):
+- Batch: proof scripts are reused but not updated (default for script prover)
+- Update: proof scripts are reused and updated (default for tip prover)
+- Init: proof scripts are generated from scratch and saved
+- Dry: proof scripts are explored from scratch and not saved

 ## Strategy debugger {#wp-strat-debug}

 **This component is not enabled by default**, it is available in the "Views &